Sawyer County, Wisconsin

 Sawyer County is a county in the U.S. state of Wisconsin.
 As of the 2020 census, its population was 18,074.
 Its county seat is Hayward.
-The county partly overlaps with the reservation of the Lac Courte Oreilles Band of Lake Superior Chippewa Indians.
-The county is considered a high-recreation retirement destination by the U.S. Department of Agriculture.
+The county is largely rural, with no community outside Hayward exceeding 400 people.
+It partly overlaps with the reservation of the Lac Courte Oreilles Band of Lake Superior Chippewa Indians.
+The U.S. Department of Agriculture considers the county a high-recreation and high-retirement destination.

+Before settlement, the county was covered by virgin timber—home and hunting grounds for Native Americans.
+During the late 1800s that timber was cut, and the wealth generated started Hayward and the other towns of today.
+Since then, the area's economy has diversified into farming, then government services and tourism.

 History

+Indians and fur trade

-The area that is now Sawyer County was contested between the Dakota and Ojibwe peoples in the 18th century.
-Oral histories tell that the Ojibwes defeated the Dakotas locally in the Battle of the Horse Fly on the Upper Chippewa River in the 1790s.
-By this time, Lac Courte Oreilles had become the site of an Ojibwe village.
-Ojibwes allowed trader Michel Cadotte to build a fur-trading outpost in the area in 1800.
-The United States acquired the region from the Ojibwe Nation in the 1837 Treaty of St. Peters, but the Ojibwes retained the right to hunt and fish on treaty territory.
-Ojibwe people successfully negotiated to establish the permanent Lac Courte Oreilles Indian Reservation in the 1854 Treaty of La Pointe.
+The area that is now Sawyer County was contested between the Dakota and Ojibwe peoples in the 18th century as part of the Dakota-Ojibwe War.
+Oral histories tell that the Ojibwe defeated the Dakota locally in the Battle of the Horse Fly on the upper Chippewa River in the 1790s.
+By this time, Lac Courte Oreilles had become the site of an Ojibwe village, which explorer Jonathan Carver described after traveling through in 1768: [The village] is situated on each side of the river (which at this place is of no considerable breadth) and lies adjacent to the banks of a small lake.
+This town contains about forty houses, and can send out upwards of one hundred warriors, many of whom were fine stout young men.
+The houses of it are built after the Indian manner, and have neat plantations behind them...

+Ojibwes allowed trader Michel Cadotte to build a fur-trading post in the area in 1800, with its clerk John Baptist Corbin the first white resident of the future Sawyer county.
+The United States acquired the region from the Ojibwe Nation in the 1837 Treaty of St. Peters, but the Ojibwe retained the right to hunt and fish on treaty territory.
+After elements of the U.S. tried to move all Ojibwe west of the Mississippi resulting in the Sandy Lake Tragedy, the Ojibwe people successfully negotiated to establish the permanent Lac Courte Oreilles Indian Reservation in the 1854 Treaty of La Pointe.

-The county is named for Philetus Sawyer, a New England man who represented Wisconsin in the U.S. House of Representatives and U.S. Senate in the 19th century.
-Logging began in the late 1850s.
-Loggers came from Cortland County, New York, Carroll County, New Hampshire, Orange County, Vermont, and Down East Maine in what is now Washington County, Maine and Hancock County, Maine.
-These were "Yankee" migrants, that is to say they were descended from the English Puritans who had settled New England during the 1600s.
-They were mostly members of the Congregational Church.
-Sawyer County was created in 1883 and organized in 1885.
-In the 1890s immigrants came from a variety of countries such as Germany, Norway, Poland, Ireland and Sweden.
+Charles Belille was the first white settler in what would become Sawyer County.
+He was a French-speaker from Quebec who around 1830 paddled with a crew of voyageurs up through the Great Lakes to La Pointe.
+He married an Ojibwe woman named Esther Crane and came south to settle on the Chippewa River near the mouth of the Couderay in the late 1830s.
+In this wilderness he built a cabin, trapped and traded, and raised a large family.
+Each spring he and Indian helpers paddled his huge double dugout canoe down to Chippewa Falls to exchange furs for supplies.
+When U.S. surveyors marked the section corners in 1853, they found Belille logging around his home—the start of small-scale logging.